 Nearest pub and shop a 5 minute walk.

 Please note that there is a refundable security deposit of £500 payable in advance.

 Five first-floor bedrooms: 4 x double, 1 x twin.
-Two upstairs bathrooms with bath, shower over, basin and WC, one with shower cubicle.
-Additional upstairs WC.
+Two upstairs bathrooms with bath, basin and WC, one with shower cubicle.
+Additional upstairs WC and basin.
 Kitchen.
 Sitting room with ornate fireplace.
 Dining room with wood burner.
 Downstairs cloakroom with basin and WC.
 Additional breakfast room.